emektarkubra/Seesaw_Simulation/README.md

 During this project, AI was used **only as a supportive tool**, not for generating the core implementation.
 The main areas where AI assisted me were:

 * Helping simplify or rephrase explanations for the README
-* Providing guidance on CSS transform usage, such as:

-    transform: rotate() behavior
-    how rotation affects positioning
+* Providing torque calculations how it is work:

 ---